Monday, January 05, 2009

 Andhra Paruppu Podi

-(Recipe from here)
+(Recipe adapted from here)

 Toor dal / Tuvaram paruppu /Split gram - 1 cup